pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                         print("Thank you for using the Podcast Generator.
 We hope to see you soon!") break

-If the user types "p" to select save as PDF, the PDF saving will start and ask for a file name.
+If the user types `p` to select save as pdf, the pdf saving will start and creation of a file name is requested.

                     if read_or_save == "p":
                         pdf_file_name = Helper.ask_name_pdf()